TheOdinProject/curriculum/react/react_introduction_rewrite.md

 React is one of the most powerful, widely used frontend frameworks.

 The landscape for frontend frameworks has been changing a lot over the last few years, so it is understandable to be worried about choosing the "wrong" one.
-[This article](https://stackoverflow.blog/2018/01/11/brutal-lifecycle-javascript-frameworks/) shows the recent development of frontend frameworks well.
+[This article on the lifecycle of JavaScript frameworks](https://stackoverflow.blog/2018/01/11/brutal-lifecycle-javascript-frameworks/) shows the recent development of frontend frameworks well.
 Once you start diving deeper into a framework, you will begin to love it.
 It makes your code easily scalable, more readable, and possibly a thousand times more efficient (just our modest estimation).

 Just to name a few reasons on why to learn React.js: